Tongue thrust appears when the tongue presses forward too far in the mouth, resulting in an abnormal orthodontic condition called an “open bite.”

 Treatment for tongue thrust tends to be similar between children and adults.

 One exception is the placement of an orthodontic device known as a “tongue crib” in the roof of a child’s mouth.
 This corrects an open bite.
-In some cases, adults receive orthodontic treatment as well, but it’s not widely used.
+In some cases, adults receive orthodontic treatment as well.

 Your doctor may recommend addressing any nasal, allergy, or breathing issues that may be involved in your or your child’s tongue thrusting.
 Breathing issues must be resolved for swallowing therapy to succeed.